 “Oh, it’s just flatbread.
 I love bread!” said Bethany.

-Amir placed the cloth back over the bread and as he did that, Bethany was distracted by a photograph on the wall just past the stove and near the kitchen table.
+Bethany was distracted by a photograph on the wall just past the stove and near the kitchen table as Amir placed the cloth back over the bread.
 It was a picture of Amir, although younger, smiling and standing next to a beautiful golden colored horse, with a blaze running down the length of its face.
 Bethany walked closer to the photo and said, “What’s wrong with that horse’s ears?”

 “There’s nothing wrong with Apollo’s ears.
 He’s a Marwari horse, their ears are supposed to curve inward.”